 Kenya – Eldoret

 Returning to Kenya we visit Eldoret, the country’s 5th largest city.
 The Great Rift Valley is still the dominant geographical feature of this region and the altitude at Eldoret is 2100 metres above sea level.

 Returning to Nairobi this afternoon we reflect on many memories that we have gathered together and brace ourselves for a return to the busy streets of Nairobi.
-Your tour comes to an end upon arrival in Nairobi
+Your tour ends upon arrival in Nairobi.

 - Limited Availability